 From a quickened heart rate, to feelings of queasiness, stress affects us all in different ways.
 However, as quickly as stress can sneak up on us, we also have the power to quickly reduce it.
-These 10 quick and easy ways to reduce stress can be done anywhere and will help you to feel more relaxed.
+These 10 methods to reduce stress naturally can be done anywhere and will help you to feel more relaxed.

 Some fresh air - and a 10-minute walk - can help you clear your head, and boost your endorphins in the process.
 If you’re able to find a park or green space nearby, even better.
 All of that natural scenery can actually put your body into a state of meditation.